 The Chair and Vice Chair shall be elected from among the membership of the Board during the Board's last meeting of the fiscal year and shall serve a one-year term, commencing July 1.
 The Chair may be elected to one additional consecutive one-year term.
 The Vice Chair may be elected to one additional consecutive one-year term.
 No person who has held the office of Chair for two consecutive one-year terms shall be elected to serve in that office until a period of two full fiscal years has elapsed after the end of the second consecutive one-year term served.
-No person who has held the office of Vice Chair for two consecutive one-year terms shall be elected to serve in that office until a period of two full fiscal years has elapsed after the end of the second consecutive one-year term served.
+No person who has held the office of Vice Chair for two consecutive one-year terms shall be elected to serve in that office until a period of two full fiscal years has elapsed after the end of two full fiscal years has elapsed after the end of two full fiscal years has elapsed after the end of two full fiscal years has elapsed after the end of two full fiscal years has elapsed after the end of the second consecutive one-year term served.
 In the event of a vacancy in office, the Board shall fill the vacancy for the remainder of the term by election at the next regularly scheduled meeting of the Board.
 A partial term served by a person elected to fill a vacancy in office shall not be counted as a full one-year term.